 If you’re looking for a reliable online forex broker in India, the list below offers some excellent options located outside of India but regulated by reputable financial authorities.

 Though these brokers don’t have a physical presence in India, they accept traders from India and deposits can be made using payment services and electronic wallets.
 The best forex broker that accepts clients from India depends upon your particular requirements as a trader.

-Here are the best Forex Brokers in India 2021:
+The best Forex Brokers in India 2021 are: